A Compendium of News Pieces and Analysis

-Since our last update on the AP crisis there has been a debate in media over the microfinance bubble in south India and how some pockets even in the underserved areas of the country suffer from the same syndrome.
+Since our last update on the AP crisis, there has been a debate in media over the microfinance bubble in south India and how some pockets even in the underserved areas of the country suffer from the same syndrome.
 There has also been a call on how self-regulation of the MFIs may not help and what efforts MFIN and Alpha are taking in this regard.
 Besides the debate, one thing is for sure that the ground realities for the MFIs have changed significantly after the AP ordinance.
 With more than 30% of microfinance activities concentrated in Andhra Pradesh and collections dwindling to as low as 20%, MFIs are in deep trouble.
 The situation has worsened further because of the choking of the funds from the banks which are used by the MFIs to on-lend to their customers.
 Even MFIs who do not have operations in Andhra Pradesh are being hit because banks are not providing adequate on-lending funds.
-Faced with liquidity crunch, MFIN approached banks to convince them to set up a Rs.1,000cr emergency fund to help MFIs tide over the slowdown in their business.
-Following these developments, CRISIL placed its outstanding ratings on the debt instruments of 12 of the leading MFIs in India on “rating watch with negative implications”.
+Faced with liquidity crunch, MFIN approached banks to convince them to set up an Rs.1,000cr emergency fund to help MFIs tide over the slowdown in their business.
+Following these developments, CRISIL placed its outstanding ratings on the debt instruments of 12 of the leading MFIs in India on

 Amid all the chaos, there was some relief for the MFIs from the Finance Minister who, in very clear terms, said that he does not want to “strangulate” the industry.
-The Finance Minister also said that the Union government will finalise the regulatory architecture for microfinance institutions and the ‘Microfinance Bill’ is in the offing.
+The Finance Minister also said that the Union government will finalize the regulatory architecture for microfinance institutions and the ‘Microfinance Bill’ is in the offing.
 However, the rhetoric of the Finance Minister did not affect investor confidence and SKS share prices plummeted to below half its lifetime high to Rs.
-641 on 18th November, 2010.
+641 on 18th November 2010.
 The current crisis has also affected the stock prices of banks with higher exposure to the microfinance sector on the assumption that loans extended by these banks to the MFIs have a high chance of becoming non-performing.
 However, the silver lining has been that none of the MFIs have defaulted on payments … yet (Even though, at least one MFI is said to have defaulted on its managed portfolio).
-Many loans are due for repayment in first and second weeks of December, and this may be a crucial period for the already battered credibility of Indian microfinance.
+Many loans are due for repayment in the first and second weeks of December, and this may be a crucial period for the already battered credibility of Indian microfinance.
 Defaults in the coming month will send the sector in a rapid downward spiral.

-To add to the woes of the industry the Insurance Regulatory Authority of India (IRDA), which regulates the insurance industry in India, has started its investigations into non compliance by MFI with IRDA insurance guidelines.
+To add to the woes of the industry the Insurance Regulatory Authority of India (IRDA), which regulates the insurance industry in India, has started its investigations into noncompliance by MFI with IRDA insurance guidelines.
 As reported in an article published by DNA, SKS was being investigated on deviating on the guidelines related to commissions and claim settlement.
 A wider investigation by IRDA into the microfinance industry as a whole is now underway.

 Overall, the microfinance sector in India is under huge pressure, and escaping the current crisis will depend both on regulatory prudence and responsible microfinance from the MFIs operating in India.
 N. Srinivasan, author of the annual State of the Sector, Microfinance India report is pessimistic about the future of most MFIs.
-Although the Finance Minister is clearly of the opinion that the industry should survive and its regulation should be in accordance to the proposed Microfinance Bill, recent developments like the state government of Karnataka’s plan to establish a state funded microfinance institution like Andhra Pradesh’s SHG-based SERP programme, and state government of Orissa’s plan to have a panel for MFI regulation may lead to the domino effect with every other state coming up with its own regulation.
-Well thought out centralised regulation covering different legal forms of MFIs operating in India is much-needed to restore order and confidence.
+Although the Finance Minister is clearly of the opinion that the industry should survive and its regulation should be in accordance to the proposed Microfinance Bill, recent developments like the state government of Karnataka’s plan to establish a state-funded microfinance institution like Andhra Pradesh’s SHG-based SERP programme, and state government of Orissa’s plan to have a panel for MFI regulation may lead to the domino effect with every other state coming up with its own regulation.
+Well, thought out centralized regulation covering different legal forms of MFIs operating in India is much-needed to restore order and confidence.